 The Disadvantages of Originating a Mortgage with a Credit Union

-Because credit unions are smaller, membership-based organizations, there are some disadvantages to working with a credit union for your mortgage.
+Because credit unions are smaller, membership-based organizations, there are some disadvantages to working with one for your mortgage.
 Here are five things to keep in mind if you’re considering a credit union vs. bank mortgage.

-While traditional banks open accounts with anyone, credit union membership has certain requirements and limitations depending on the union.
+While traditional banks open accounts with anyone who qualifies, credit union memberships have additional specific requirements and limitations depending on the union.
 If you do not meet those requirements, you cannot originate your mortgage with that credit union, even if it would be the best deal for you.
 You can find credit unions in your area that you may qualify for using CUlookup.com.

 Credit unions are smaller and often more geographically limited than national banks.
 That means you’ll have fewer options for in-person service.
 In fact, credit unions have an average of three branches while most banks have an average of 16.
 Many credit unions still operate traditional banker’s hours—9 a.m. to 3 p.m., Monday through Friday—as well, limiting your options for service.